top of page

 • Understand how childhood experiences shaped your beliefs

-• Identify and challenge limiting patterns
+• Recognise and change unhelpful patterns

-• Regulate emotional responses
+• Improve emotional regulation

 • Build healthier relationships and boundaries

-• Develop greater self-confidence and emotional resilience
+• Develop self-confidence and a stronger sense of self-worth

-Counselling Support for Childhood Trauma
+Counselling for Childhood Trauma

 Comments